This post may include affiliate links; for details, see our disclosure policy.

 In between our book tour stops in San Francisco and LA, we had a few days of vacation.
 After two days in Sonoma, Alex, Larson and I decided to head to Big Sur California for 1 day on our way to LA.
 Honestly, we weren’t quite sure what we were getting into.
 Most of what we knew about the area was iconic Instagram photos showing insane cliffs and magical Big Sur sunsets.
 But when we got there, finding the best Big Sur sunset was a bit more difficult than planned.
 Here’s what to do in Big Sur, focused on capturing the best Big Sur photos imaginable (and if you’re hardcore, our Big Sur photography guide).

 What is Big Sur?

-How do you know how to find the best views in Big Sur?
+How to find the best views and Big Sur sunsets?

 Here’s the kicker about Big Sur, California.
 There aren’t signs that say, “This way to the amazing view”.
 It’s a long highway with what seems to be hundreds of little pull-offs to take in views of various quality.
 Also, the views absolutely depend on the weather.
 When we arrived in Big Sur, it was very cloudy, so it was hard to tell what were the “good” views.
 However, we persevered and because of it, we got a huge treat at the end: an iconic Big Sur sunset: and plenty of photos to prove it!

 When you drive into Big Sur California, you’ll see what seems like an endless stretch of beautiful bright blue water.
 Even with the cloudy weather early in the day, we were still able to get some good views.
 We decided to do an initial “drive by” where we drove the entire Big Sur stretch and got out at every opportunity that we were inspired.
 And, we started scouting for a good spot to come back at sunset.
 That’s when the real magic happens (keep reading).